Fzkuji/awesome-AI/4. Artificial intelligence/1. Major goals/Cognition/Memory/LLM memory survey.md

 - From Human Memory to AI Memory: A Survey on Memory Mechanisms in the Era of LLMs
 - A Survey on the Memory Mechanism of Large Language Model based Agents
+- Advances and Challenges in Foundation Agents: From Brain-Inspired Intelligence to Evolutionary, Collaborative, and Safe Systems